nattsp/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06       15420
 ```

-Now we find the average number of steps and the median number of steps.
+Now we find the average number of steps and the median number of steps across the two months.

 ```r